Two killed as more storms batter Britain

 The floods have submerged crops and destroyed cattle bedding and feed, threatening to hit production of crops and meat for months or even years, farmers have warned.

-The government, which has been criticised for reacting too slowly to the floods, has pledged to spend whatever is needed for the relief effort.
+The government, which has been criticized for reacting too slowly to the floods, has pledged to spend whatever is needed for the relief effort.

 Speaking after a meeting of the government's emergency committee on Friday, communities minister Eric Pickles said work was continuing to keep road and rail networks operating.